 Do you ever experience these terrible periods of discouragement?

-Don’t worry, everyone experiences moments of doubt, even the great guitarists.
+Don’t worry, everyone experiences moments of doubt, even the great guitarists back when they tried new guitar pieces.

 Motivation will keep you moving ahead and taking action to continue in the most efficient and successful way possible.